 The result is that his studio ranks lower than other studios on Facebook’s service search result, it affects his business.
 Another provider told me that there were over a dozen fake one- and two-star reviews from India and Pakistan for his business as Facebook cleaned out the fake profiles they eventually disappeared.
 But many small businesses are still infested with these fake reviews.
 They are an insult to a business provider.

 Why lately affiliate review websites do not work?

-They look phony and people lost their trust on these squeeze pages in which they see 5.4.3 stars reviews of similar products.
+They are bogus and people lost their trust on these squeeze pages in which they see 5.4.3 stars reviews of similar products.